hydra3333/vapoursynth-cnr3/src/handover_documents/CNR3_Handover_Pack_Document_B_CNR3_Restart_Work_Plan_and_First_Milestone_v3_0.md

                        pixel-maths reference (not its recovery logic).
 Handover pack bump:    This pack (v3.0) is the CMS07.0-aligned replacement for the
                        CMS06-era v2.0 pack.
+Prevailing Rules
+Register (Spec §3A):   PENDING FIRST POPULATION — to be filled by the coder's restart
+                       enumeration + user sign-off.
+Until then, CMS07.0 hard rules + the §3.5/§3.6 summary are operative.
 ```